10.3.5 Records Disaster Recovery Plan

 This plan provides guidance for the recovery and restoration of mission critical documents and information that may be damaged or lost in a mishap or disaster.
 Mission critical is defined as documents and/or information necessary for the successful day-to-day operation of the institution.
 In this plan, records will refer to mission critical documents and information.

-Electronic records are subject to the procedures established by the Chief Information Officer and documented elsewhere.
+Electronic records are subject to the procedures established by the Chief Information Officer.
 This plan relates to paper records which are mission critical.
 There are also many paper records of an archival nature that, while not necessarily mission critical, are of great historical value to the institution.

 The safety of students, faculty and staff is of utmost importance.
 Fire, severe weather or other disasters may cause structural damage that renders a building unsafe for occupancy.
 In the event of a disaster, personnel should not enter a damaged building until it has been inspected and deemed safe for occupancy.